 Our daily experience is one of constant distractions, including Facebook, Twitter, Instagram, Netflix, etc. We do not allow ourselves the time to reflect and check in with ourselves mentally and emotionally.
 It should be no surprise that anxiety disorders affect 18.1 percent of adults in the United States (approximately 40 million adults between the ages of 18 to 54).

-Mindfulness meditation is the daily practice of sitting quietly to experience each moment as it arises.
+The focus of mindfulness meditation, however, is to sit quietly to experience each moment as it arises.
 If you are interested, try this meditation practice:

 Sit comfortably in a quiet place free from distractions with a straight spine, and chin slight turned towards your chest.
 Close your eyes and take five slow deep breathes.
 This will help to trigger your brain’s natural relaxation response.